 Then fold again from the top and bottom to the crease along the middle.
 Press flat with the iron again.
 Here’s how making the straps of the grocery bag looks in action:

-Sew around the straps using about 1/4 from the edge.
+Sew around the straps using about 1/8″ (3mm) from the edge.

 STEP 2: Prepare the main fabric

 Then fold it so that the short edges meet and iron again.
 You will need that crease later on.

-Fold the shorter edge of the fabric 1 inch towards the wrong side twice, and press flat with an iron.
+Fold the shorter edge of the fabric 1 inch (2.5cm) towards the wrong side twice, and press flat with an iron.

 STEP 3: Set the interfacing

 Cut a piece of interfacing that measures 5 x 19 inches (12.5 x 48cm).
 Take it and fold it in half lengthwise so that the long edges meet.
 Press flat with your hand, or a book.

 Unfold and put in the middle of the fabric, on the wrong side.
 Align the crease on the fabric with the one on the interfacing.
 Press with an iron to fuse the interfacing to the fabric.
 Then stitch two lines along on the either edge of the interfacing.

 The interfacing will give some extra strength to your bag so that you can carry more weight without the foldable grocery bag tearing.